Persona

 User Testing

-This was my biggest dive into user research and testing.
+This was my biggest dive into user research and testing to date.
 We worked directly with our user base on developing personas and understanding their pain points and user habits, as well as a miscellaneous sample of students and staff to conduct user testing for a more robust set of feedback to influence our design decisions.